bolt3x/Krylov/README.md

 ## The Sparse Approximate Inverse Preconditioner

-After running the **test** file an images folder will be created.
+After running the **test** file an **images** folder will be created in the same directory.
-Here there will be 3 png file representing:
+Here there will be 3 png files representing:

 **original.png** the pattern of the original matrix **dynamic.png** the pattern of the sparse approximate inverse with dynamic pattern